 Inspection outcome: Standards met

 The pharmacy is situated within a private GP medical practice, in the city centre of Liverpool.
 The premises are accessible for people, with adequate space in the reception area.
-The pharmacy dispenses approximately 30 private prescriptions each month.
-And it has a small selection of over-the-counter medicines available to buy.
+The pharmacy dispenses approximately 100 private prescriptions each month.
+And it has a selection of over-the-counter medicines available to buy.
 It has a consultation room for private conversations.
 The pharmacy is owned by Dr Arun Ghosh, a private GP for Ghosh Medical Group.
+The pharmacy is associated with a private medical cannabis clinic in London which employs GMC registered specialist doctors and pharmacist independent prescribers (PIP).
+And it dispenses a small number of private prescriptions for medical cannabis each month.

 Inspection summary findings